Dow plunges more than 1,200 points amid fears of U.S. economic slowdown

 Stocks in the U.S. plunged for a third consecutive trading day, with the Dow Jones Industrial Average tumbling more than 1,200 points, amid growing fears of an economic downturn sparked by a sharp slowdown in hiring and weakening consumer spending.

-The S&P 500 slid 199 points, or 3.7%, to 5,148 as markets opened, while the tech-heavy Nasdaq Composite sank 4.6%.
-Investors are fleeing the Big Tech names that until recently had powered the U.S. market higher: Apple and Meta both fell about 5% in early trading, while chipmaker Nvidia tumbled 10%.
+The S&P 500 slid 129 points, or 2.4%, to 5,217 in early afternoon trading, while the tech-heavy Nasdaq Composite sank 2.9%.
+Investors are fleeing the Big Tech names that until recently had powered the U.S. market higher: Apple shed 4.2% while Meta fell about 2% in afternoon trading.
+Chipmaker Nvidia tumbled 5.6%.

 What's driving down stocks